Mehedi-mostazir/E-commarce/README.md

 # E-commarce
-this is a e commerce website made by html and css only
+This is a E-commerce website made by html and css only

+I have added all comment for make the code understandable